 Preparing an inventory of existing reports in the legacy BI platform is a critical step towards understanding what already exists.
 The outcome of this step is an input to assessing the migration effort level.
-Activities related to preparing an inventory may include:
+Activities related to preparing an inventory can include:

 - Inventory of reports: Compile a list of reports and dashboards that are migration candidates.

 - Inventory of data sources: Compile a list of all data sources accessed by existing reports.
 It should include both enterprise data sources as well as departmental and personal data sources.
-This process may unearth data sources not previously known to the IT department, often referred to as shadow IT.
+This process could unearth data sources not previously known to the IT department, often referred to as shadow IT.